Transcripts reveal link between Trump, Nevada fake electors

 The nine-member committee investigating the Jan.
 6, 2021, Capitol riot will dissolve when Republicans take over the House next month.
 The committee on Thursday was expected to release its full report, which they hope will lead to criminal charges against Trump and his key allies.

-Stern, a corps member for the Associated Press/Report for America Statehouse News Initiative, reported from Reno.
+Stern, a corps member for The Associated Press/Report for America Statehouse News Initiative, reported from Reno.
 Report for America is a nonprofit national service program that places journalists in local newsrooms.
 Follow Stern on Twitter: @gabestern326.